MyersResearchGroup/myersresearchgroup.github.io/content/authors/Tyler-Patterson/_index.md

 ---
 # Display name
-title: Zach Zundel
+title: Tyler Patterson

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads
 weight: 830

 # Username (this should match the folder name)
 authors:
-- Zach Zundel
+- Tyler Patterson

 #Author Names (alternative spellings etc)
 names:
-- Zach Zundel
-- Zachary Zundel
+- Tyler Patterson

 # Is this the primary user of the site?
 superuser: false